qmk/qmk_firmware/keyboards/plaid/keymaps/brickbots/readme.md

 accessible by holding the lower and raise modifiers (MO3 and MO4) together.
 The adjustment layer is used to set the behavior of the two LEDs:

+**Modifier Mode:**
-* Modifier Mode: Activates when any modifier (shift, alt, os, MO) key is held down.
+Activates when any modifier (shift, alt, os, MO) key is held down.
 LED turns off when key is release

+**Blinkinlights Mode:**
-* Blinkinlights Mode: Random chance of state change on each keystroke.
+Random chance of state change on each keystroke.

+**Keypress Mode:**
-* Keypress Mode: On for any keypress as long as the key is pressed
+On for any keypress as long as the key is pressed

+**Carriage Mode:**
-* Carriage Mode: Turns on when enter is pressed, turns off when any next key is pressed
+Turns on when enter is pressed, turns off when any next key is pressed

-The top row in the adjust layer sets the modes of the two LEDs:
+To set the behavior of an LED, and save it to eeprom, hold the raise/lower keys together to access the adjust layer, then use the keys indicated below to set the behaviors

 * q = Toggle Red LED state, deactivates any other modes
 * w = Toggle Green LED state, deactivates any other modes
 * e = Set RED LED to modifier mode